jasonacollins/blog/content/post/2013-02-27-publishing-on-genetic-diversity-and-economic-growth.md

 A further issue arises where the work is empirically strong.
 Should it then be published?
 If you base your defence against unethical use of the hypothesis on the hypothesis not being true, your defence falls away as soon as the evidence mounts in support of the hypothesis.
 An ethical framework of human equality or liberty, whatever the outcomes of the genetic research, is a stronger place to build the barricades if you are worried about the ethical implications of research such as this.

 As a reading of my other posts on this paper suggest, I don't believe that the conclusions drawn by Ashraf and Galor are correct.
-But I am glad it was published.
-The process of going through this paper and the debate surrounding it has been (and is continuing to be) an important learning experience.

-Scientific progress is not made by publishing the perfect answer the first time.
+But scientific progress is not made by publishing the perfect answer the first time.
 We should not see peer-reviewed economics articles as truth handed down from above (if you do, you would become confused very quickly).
 A serious effort can provide a springboard for other work, even if you consider it flawed.
-In that sense, Ashraf and Galor's work is a springboard that we should make use of, rather than complaining about whether it should be published at all.

 My posts on Ashraf and Galor's paper on genetic diversity and economic growth are as follows: